ThomasKaiser/sbc-bench/README.md

     Checking cpufreq OPP:

-    Cpufreq OPP:  666    Measured: 799.502/798.295/799.115
+    Cpufreq OPP: 1332    Measured: 1599 (1598.621/1598.759/1598.324) (+20%)
-    Cpufreq OPP: 1332    Measured: 1598.621/1598.759/1598.324
+    Cpufreq OPP:  666    Measured:  799    (799.502/798.295/799.115) (+20%)

 We call `mhz` twice.
-At the begin of the benchmark with an idle and cold system and directly after the most demanding benchmark has finished to see whether behaviour changes when SoC is overheated.
+At the begin of the benchmark with an idle and cold system and directly after the most demanding benchmark has finished with the device still under full load to see whether behaviour changes when SoC is overheated.

 ### [tinymembench](https://github.com/ssvb/tinymembench)